 For Windows Users

-Command 2: pip install pandas
+Command: pip install google-auth requests pandas openpyxl

 For Mac Users

-Command 2: pip3 install pandas
+Command: pip3 install google-auth requests pandas openpyxl

 - Create a folder to include 3 files – Python Script, urls.xlsx and the JSON file that was previously downloaded.
 The JSON file that was downloaded in Step 2 will need to be moved into this folder.
-Download the urls.xlsx which will contain the list of URLs you want to submit to Google and the indexing.py python code using this link and move them all to one folder like the screenshot below.
+Download the urls.xlsx, which will contain the list of URLs you want to submit to Google, and the indexing.py Python code using this link and move them all to one folder like the screenshot below.

 - Update the Python Code and the .xlsx File.
 The only change you need is to make a small change in line 8 of the indexing.py Python code.
 Change the name of the JSON file on this line